 Why begging for attention if you can be worshipped by your customer?

-There is no point in interrupting and begging someone for their attention when your brand can be embedded in something that they really want to watch and that they like.
+There is no point in interrupting and begging someone for their attention when your brand can be embedded in something that your customers really want to watch and that they like.
 That’s exactly how sponsorship works.

-Moreover, advertising after hindering what the audience has chosen to do (e.g. watching a movie) shows them products and services that most of the time they are not looking for.
+Moreover, advertising after hindering what the audience has chosen to do (e.g. watching a movie) shows them products and services that most of the time they do not need and they are not looking for.

-Good for brand awareness you’d say…but are you sure that these continuous interruptions don’t generate resentment in the people on which advertisers endlessly force insurance policies, biscuits, cars, holiday packages and funeral services www.youtube.com/watch?v=XxDD_qvFqvM that they obviously do not want to buy at the moment?
+Good for brand awareness you’d say…but are you sure that these continuous interruptions won’t generate resentment in the people on whom advertisers endlessly force insurance policies, biscuits, cars, holiday packages and funeral services (have a look at this commercial if you don’t believe me) www.youtube.com/watch?v=XxDD_qvFqvM that they obviously don’t want to buy at the moment?